-Treat your dog to a vacation where wide open spaces, fresh mountain air, and off the grid adventures come together.
+Treat your dog to a vacation where wide open spaces, fresh mountain air, and off the grid adventures that will make their tails wag.
 There are plenty of places to stay overnight with your dog, too.

 The Yosemite Area is Paw-Some